 Calculating Grades With Pandas DataFrames

 00:19 Then, there’s the homework assignments.
-There’s a couple of ways that we can compute the average for the homework and we’ll do both ways.
-Then, simply compute the maximum of the two averages and give that maximum for each student, so this is going to be on a per student basis.
+There’s a couple of ways that we can compute the average for the homework and we’ll do both ways, and then simply compute the maximum of the two averages and give that maximum for each student, so this is going to be on a per student basis.

 00:36 Then we’ll have the quizzes, and we’ll pretty much do the exact same thing for the quizzes.
 We’re going to compute two averages and then find the maximum of the two and give the maximum to each student.
 For those five different values—the three exams, the homework score, and the quiz score—we’re going to assign a weight, or a percent, of the final grade that each of those individual values will represent to compute the final grade.
 Those weights are going to sum up to 1.